Ducati 450 R/T

 The Ducati 450 R/T (road/trail) is a 436 cc single cylinder bevel drive desmodromic SOHC motorcycle produced by the Italian manufacturer Ducati from 1971 to 1974.
-Initially produced at the request of the American importers Berliner Motor Corporation as a pure motocross machine exclusively for the American Market, only a few hundred machines were made of this type.
-It is the only motocross bike to use desmodromic valves.
+Initially produced at the request of the American importers Berliner Motor Corporation as a motocross / enduro motorcycle offered exclusively to the American market, and only a few hundred machines were made of this type.
+It is the only off-road racing motorcycle to use desmodromic valves.
 An optional street equipment kit was available.
-From 1972 it was produced for the European Market as a street legal on/off road machine, which was sometimes known as the 450 T/S.
+From 1972 it was produced for the European Market as a street legal on/off-road machine, which was sometimes known as the 450 T/S.

 Total production was around 460 machines.

 History

 American desert racers Doug Douglas and Jim McClurg had won the inaugural Baja 500 on a modified 350 Ducati desmo in 1969.
-This prompted US importer requested a 450 off-Road racer to compete with the successful BSA B44 Victor.
+This prompted US importer to request a 450 off-Road racer to compete with the successful BSA B44 Victor.
 Ducati employed 1966 Italian scrambles champion Walter Reggioli to develop the new bike.

-The tank, mudguards and side panels were of bright yellow fibreglass.
+The tank, mudguards and side panels were made of bright yellow fibreglass.
 Even with rubber-mounting, engine vibration and frame-flex caused the components to crack.

 A street equipment kit was available which consisted of front and rear lights, wiring and handlebar switches.
 With the kit fitted the bike was not street-legal as it had no brake light, horn or silencer.

 The engine was set too far back for the short wheelbase making the machine difficult to turn.
 With under-damped suspension and a dry weight of nearly 300 lbs, American riders preferred the new lightweight two strokes and the bike was only imported for a year.

-At the 1971 ISDT held at the Isle of Man, the Italian team used R/Ts, including three fitted with demo 350 cc engines.
+At the 1971 ISDT held on the Isle of Man, the Italian team used R/Ts, including three fitted with demo 350 cc engines.
 These machines had a modified steering head angle, high level twin silencers and a centre stand to ease changing wheels when punctured.

 In 1972 the bike was offered with full street equipment.
 This included lights, horn, instruments, alternator, coil ignition and an ignition switch mounted in the headlight shell.
 A low level exhaust and Silentum silencer, as used on the Mark 3, was fitted.
-In 1974 electronic ignition was fitted.
+In 1974 electronic ignition were fitted.